lorikgagica/lorikgagica/README.md

 ### Hi, I'm Lorik 👋

-🌱 I'm a self-taught front-end developer and I'm currently learning Python, JavaScript and React.
+👋 I'm Project Manager and Certified Scrum Master (PSM I) with a passion for Python, automation, and front-end development.

+🌱 I’m currently building projects with Python (Tkinter, Pandas, automation tools) and expanding my skills in JavaScript.

-🔭 I’m currently working on my personal website and on Python Projects.
-Stay tuned!
+🔭 I’m developing my personal portfolio website and several automation tools that blend data, design, and productivity.

-Checkout my repos I worked on while learning to code😄
+💡 I enjoy using code to simplify workflows, visualize data, and turn ideas into practical solutions.

+⚡ Check out my repositories to see what I’ve been working on.
+More coming soon!

 ## My GitHub Stats
 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=lorikgagica)